-Current UK regulations aligned British Civil Airworthiness Requirements (BCAR) Section A with European regulations in August 2012.
-The changes apply to aircraft excluded from European Council Regulation (EC) 216/2008, including those aircraft listed in Annex II, commonly referred to non-Part 21aircraft.
+UK regulations aligned British Civil Airworthiness Requirements (BCAR) Section A with European regulations in August 2012.
+The changes apply to aircraft excluded from Regulation (EU) 2018/1139 as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018 (the UK Basic Regulation), including those aircraft listed in Annex I, commonly referred to non-Part 21 aircraft.

-The CAA has determined that some aircraft types are required to meet Additional Requirements for Importation (ARIs) prior to the issue of a Certificate of Airworthiness (C of A).
+The Civil Aviation Authority (CAA) has determined that some aircraft types are required to meet Additional Requirements for Importation (ARIs) prior to the issue of a Certificate of Airworthiness (C of A).

 For a used non-Part 21 craft being imported into the UK a check flight is required to support the airworthiness review.